pascalhubacher/HitachiBlockAPI/README.md

 ## Coding
 ### Load RestAPI class
 #If you have a Hitachi.py file in the same directory as you run your python program<br />
+If you directly contact the storage SVP or the GUM then use port 443<br />
+If you use the Configuration RestAPI / Ops Center API then use port 23451<br />
 `from Hitachi import RestAPI`<br />
 `#import the logger of the Hitachi.py Module`<br />
 `from Hitachi import logger`<br />